-Mountain bikers are particularly prone to wrist pain—from vibration, maintaining the same upper body position for long periods of time and a propensity for crashing.
+Mountain bikers are particularly prone to hand pain from vibration, gripping, maintaining the same upper body position for long periods and a propensity for crashing.
 Pedalling over rocks, roots, drops and other unpredictable terrain generates vibration that you and bike have to absorb, and hand and wrist pain are a common side-effect of supporting your weight under these conditions.

 Mountain biking also exacerbates a common muscular imbalance—caused by spending most of the time with our wrists in mild extension—between the top and bottom of the forearm.
 The top of the forearm—from the wrist to the elbow— is typically tight from overworking, and the bottom—from the palm to the inner elbow—is often weak, underused and susceptible to nerve damage.

 If your wrists are not conditioned to withstand rugged and repetitive training, they won’t have the resilience to withstand injury.
-Yoga—little and often—can be a great way to strengthen this vulnerable joint—to reduce wrist pain, improve your riding and minimise time away from the bike.
+Yoga—little and often—can be a great way to strengthen this vulnerable joint, reduce hand pain, improve your riding and minimise time away from the bike.

 RAMP IT UP SLOWLY

 Yoga has the power to both hurt and heal your wrists, so if they are weak, you need to ramp up the intensity slowly.
 If you wake up with sore wrists, don’t be tempted to plough on.
 Take a break for a day or so for your muscles, tendons and ligaments to heal and grow stronger.